-In addition to a GP regression model, we also used models that explicitly assume parametric forms of the function.
+In addition to a GP regression model, we also used models that explicitly assume the function has a particular parametric form.
 These latter models learn the parameters (the weights) defining the function directly and were defined as a Gaussian process with a polynomial kernel with fixed degrees of freedom, i.e. performing Bayesian linear regression.
-Each model was set up to learn the underlying function by picking as the next observation the one that currently has the highest uncertainty (standard deviation of the predicted mean).
+All of the models were set up to learn the underlying function by picking as the next observation the one that currently has the highest uncertainty (standard deviation of the predicted mean) from within the input space x = [0, 10].

-We let each model run 100 times over 40 trials (on each trial optimizing the hyper-parameters) for each underlying function and averaged the mean squared error over the whole discretized input space for each step.
-We tested two different versions of learning the underlying functions with a Gaussian process regression, one which selected input points at random (GP-Random), and the uncertainty reduction sampler described above, which learns actively by choosing input points based on their predictive variance (GP-Active).
-Results are shown in Figure 6.
+We let each model run 100 times over 40 trials for each underlying function and averaged the mean squared error over the whole discretized input space for each step.
+We tested two different versions of learning the underlying functions with a Gaussian process regression, one which selected input points at random, i.e. uniformly from within the input space (GP-Random), and the uncertainty reduction sampler described above, which learns actively by choosing input points based on their predictive variance (GP-Active).
+For all models, on each trial, the hyper-parameters (e.g., the length-scale of the RBF kernel) were optimized by maximizing the marginal log likelihood of the observations thus far.
+Results are shown in Fig. 9.